How Long Fall Produce Lasts and How to Store Each One Properly

 How to store cabbage: Store unwashed cabbage heads in the refrigerator.
 They’ll last for about one to three weeks.

-With all the different types of fall produce available, theres no excuse to eat the same old weeknight meals.
+With all the different types of fall produce available, there’s no excuse to eat the same old weeknight meals.
 Try out a new recipe or two using fresh local produce.
-You may discover a new family favorite.
+You may discover a new family favorite, such as these fall vegetable recipes.